 A Baptismal class is held for new and expectant parents to understand the Rite of Baptism and the obligations that parents and godparents take with the Baptism of a child.
 This class is required of all parents before their child is baptized.

-Classes are held the first Wednesday of January, March, May, July, September and November at 7:00 p.m. in the Deacon Mike Davenport Room in the undercroft.
+Classes are held the third Wednesday of January, March, May, July, September and November at 7:00 p.m. in the Deacon Mike Davenport Room in the undercroft.
 Contact the parish office for more information and to enroll in the class.

 Penance & Reconciliation